July 4, 2023

 2. Swim at The Natural Aquarium

 Our favourite spot to snorkel in the entire lagoon surrounding Bora Bora is the Natural Aquarium.
-This snorkel (and dive) spot can be reached by boat and many tours will stop here.
+This snorkel (and dive) spot can be reached by boat tour and many tours will stop here.
 Just check with the operator first.
-The water clarity is insane and you can free-dive on fish-filled reef as well as perfect white-sandy bottom lagoon.
-We visited here twice because it was so good.

 3. Stay in an Overwater Villa